 - Criminal contempt permission proceedings brought in the Commercial Court by Gennadiy Bogolyubov against the claimant in a $2 billion Commercial Court action: Gennadiy Bogolyubov v Viktor Pinchuk;

-- Purging contempt in the Queen’s Bench Division of the High Court: Beach v QRS.
+- Purging contempt in the Queen’s Bench Division of the High Court (“Solicitors from Hell” case): Beach v QRS.

 Extradition, International, Immigration, EU, and Asylum Law

-- Patrick acts on behalf of requested persons in extradition cases, and advises on cross-border evidence gathering, mutual legal assistance, and the repatriation of prisoners.
+- He acts on behalf of requesting states and requested persons in extradition cases, and advises on cross-border evidence gathering, mutual legal assistance, and the repatriation of prisoners;

-- He is regularly instructed on behalf of the UK Border Agency (“UKBA”) in relation to appeals brought in the First-tier Tribunal (Immigration and Asylum Chamber); and has experience of immigration, asylum, human rights and EU law.
+- He is instructed on behalf of the UK Border Agency (“UKBA”) in relation to immigration, EU, and human rights appeals brought in the First-tier Tribunal (Immigration and Asylum Chamber);

-- He has recently assisted in the successful delisting applications before the UN Ombudsperson for individuals on the UN Security Council Al-Qaida sanctions list: In re D, T & A.
+- He has recently assisted pro bono in the successful delisting applications before the UN Ombudsperson for individuals on the UN Security Council Al-Qaida sanctions list: In re D, T & A.

-- Before coming to the Bar, Patrick was employed in the legal department of the civil liberties and human rights organisation, Liberty, where he advised on all aspects of the Human Rights Act 1998 and in particular on matters concerning data protection and privacy, employment, inquests, discrimination, prisons, police powers, and peaceful protest.
+- Before coming to the Bar, Patrick was employed in the legal department of the civil liberties and human rights organisation, Liberty, where he advised on all aspects of the HRA and on matters concerning data protection and privacy, employment, inquests, discrimination, prisons, police powers, and peaceful protest;

 - He has experience of assisting in the research and preparation of judicial review claims and responses, particularly those arising in the context of search warrants and police powers, interference with prisoners’ correspondence, and categorisation and allocation of prisoners in the context of changes of gender under the Gender Recognition Act 2004.